esoterra/wasmpedia/docs/general/host.md

-[Modules]: ./module/index.md
+[Modules]: ../module/index.md
-[Components]: ./component/index.md
+[Components]: ../component/index.md
 [Guest]: ./guest.md

 # Host

 A host is something that can run [Guest](./guest.md) [Modules] and [Components].

-Most hosts are based on "runtimes" that may internally
+Most hosts use software called "runtimes" that may internally

 * Ahead-of-time (AOT) compile to the native format
 * Act as an interpreter of Wasm instructions
 * Perform Just-in-time (JIT) compilation